Tim1512/forensic/README.md

-# forensic
+forensic
-a few quick scripts
+a few quick scripts to test some automatic workflow... to be completed.